Anne Hutchinson: Boston church

 The Hutchinsons became members of the First Church in Boston, the most important church in the colony.
 With its location and harbour, Boston was New England's centre of commerce, and its church was characterised by Winthrop as "the most publick, where Seamen and all Strangers came".
 The church membership had grown from 80 to 120 during Cotton's first four months there.
 In his journal, Winthrop stated that "more were converted & added to that Churche, than to all the other Churches in the Baye."
 The historian Michael Winship noted in 2005 that the church seemed to approach the Puritan ideal of a Christian community.
 Early Massachusetts historian William Hubbard found the church to be "in so flourishing a condition as were scarce any where else to be paralleled."
-Winship considers it a twist of fate that the colony's most important church also had the most unconventional minister in John Cotton.
-The more extreme religious views of Hutchinson and Henry Vane, the colony's young governor, did not much stand out because of Cotton's divergence from the theology of his fellow ministers.
+Winship considers it a twist of fate that the colony's most important church also had the most unconventional minister in Cotton.
+The more extreme religious views of Hutchinson did not stand out to any significant degree due to Cotton's divergence from the theology of his fellow ministers.

 Home Bible study group

 Hutchinson's visits to women in childbirth led to discussions along the lines of the conventicles in England.
 She soon began hosting weekly meetings at her home for women who wanted to discuss Cotton's sermons and hear her explanations and elaborations.
 Her meetings for women became so popular that she had to organise meetings for men, as well, and she was hosting 60 or more people per week.
 These gatherings brought women, as well as their husbands, "to enquire more seriously after the Lord Jesus Christ."

 As the meetings continued, Hutchinson began offering her own religious views, stressing that only "an intuition of the Spirit" would lead to one's election by God, and not good works.
-Her theological interpretations began diverging from the more legalistic views found among the colony's ministers, and the attendance increased at her meetings and soon included Governor Vane.
+Her theological interpretations began diverging from the more legalistic views found among the colony's ministers, and the attendance increased at her meetings and soon included Governor Henry Vane the Younger.
 Her ideas that one's outward behaviour was not necessarily tied to the state of one's soul became attractive to those who might have been more attached to their professions than to their religious state, such as merchants and craftsmen.
 The colony's ministers became more aware of Hutchinson's meetings, and they contended that such "unauthorised" religious gatherings might confuse the faithful.
 Hutchinson responded to this with a verse from Titus, saying that "the elder women should instruct the younger."